 Applications are dealt with centrally by the Admissions and Access Service rather than by the School of Natural and Built Environment.
 Once your on-line form has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.

-For last year's intake, applicants for this BA programme must have had, or been able to achieve, a minimum of 5 GCSE passes at grade C or better (to include English Language), though this profile may change from year to year depending on the demand for places.
+For entry last year, applicants for this degree must have had, or been able to achieve, a minimum of five GCSE passes at grade C/4 or better (to include English Language), though this profile may change from year to year depending on the demand for places.
 The Selector also checks that any specific entry requirements in terms of GCSE and/or A-level subjects can be fulfilled.

 Offers are normally made on the basis of three A-levels.
 Two subjects at A-level plus two at AS would also be considered.
 The minimum acceptable is two subjects at A-level plus one at AS though candidates offering this combination will be considered on an individual basis depending on the degree for which they have applied.
 The offer for repeat candidates may be one grade higher than for first time applicants.
 Grades may be held from the previous year.